r-windows/docs/readme.md

 writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")
 ```

-Now restart R and verify that `make` can be found, which should show the path to your Rtools installation.
+Now restart R, and verify that `make` can be found, which should show the path to your Rtools installation.

 ```r
 Sys.which("make")